hyperledger-archives/composer-tools/packages/fabric-dev-servers/README.md

 for development purposes.
 It can be very useful to have some scripts to quickly start up a Fabric instance to test applications against.

+This package is also available in side the `composer-data` directory that is created via the [local installer](https://hyperledger.github.io/composer/installing/using-playground-locally.html)

 # Usage

 ## Step 1: Getting Hyperledger Fabric running